silviob99/Project-4-Immutable-Architecture-Using-Terraform-Ansible-Packer/README.md

 - Internet Connection: Ensure you have a stable internet connection to download any necessary software packages and documentation as you work through the project.

 ### Installation
-To set up immutable infrastructure using Terraform, Ansible, and Packer for Project 4, follow these steps:
+To set up immutable infrastructure using Terraform, Ansible, and Packer for this project, follow these steps:

 ### Steps